 The career opportunities vary across the types of arbitrations available.
 As per the kind of law being adjudicated upon, the specialisation would differ.
 Thus, one becomes associated with that particular kind of arbitration.
-This leads to a wide array of opportunities for being seen as a face of that field.
+This leads to a wide array of opportunities for being seen as the face of that field.

-It can commercial, investment or labour Arbitration.
+It can be commercial, investment or labour Arbitration.
 The last one is further divided into interest and grievance arbitration.
 The former is associated with determining the common grounds on the negotiated terms.
 The latter is associated with the application and interpretation of terms of law into practical cases.

-This also throws light on that kind of arbitration that took boom between the end of Second World War and 1970s.
+This also throws light on that kind of arbitration that took boom between the end of the Second World War and the 1970s.
 It is called the Labour Management Arbitration.
 This is another term given to the last form of arbitration discussed in the preceding paragraph.

 So, the career opportunities of an arbitrator depend upon the field that’s being chosen by the person in particular.
 It can be commercial arbitration, Investment arbitration or labour arbitration.
 The arbitration can be ad hoc or institutional.